 197 Commonwealth was designed by Rotch and Tilden, architects, and built in 1881-1882 by Woodbury & Leighton, masons, as the home of Dr. Thomas Morgan Rotch, a pediatrician and professor at Harvard Medical School, and his wife Helen (Rotch) Rotch.
 Thomas Rotch is shown as the owner on the original building permit application, dated October 28, 1881.

 Thomas and Helen Rotch were first cousins, and Arthur Rotch, the architect of 197 Commonwealth, was first cousin to both of them: his father, Benjamin Smith Rotch, was the brother of Thomas Rotch’s father, Rodman Rotch, and of Helen Rotch’s father, William James Rotch.

 Thomas Rotch purchased the land for 197 Commonwealth on May 19, 1881, from Dr. Henry Cecil Haven.
 It was the western half of a 56 foot wide lot that Dr. Haven had purchased from the Commonwealth of Massachusetts on May 9, 1881.

 After purchasing the land from the Commonwealth in 1881, Henry Haven built his home on the eastern half at 19 Exeter (195 Commonwealth).
 He also built a large stable and carriage house behind 19 Exeter, extending the width of his lot and across 23 feet of the rear of 197 Commonwealth.
 On February 7, 1883, he entered into an agreement with Thomas Rotch providing for the shared use of the stables and for the eventual construction of a party wall on the boundary line, dividing them into separate structures.
 This division appears to have occurred soon thereafter and the stables are shown as separate structures on the 1888 Bromley map.
 The stable behind 19 Exeter subsequently became a separate residence with the address of 17 Exeter.

-The Rotches’ only son, Thomas, Jr., died at the age of 23 of pneumonia.
+The Rotches’ only son, Thomas, Jr., died in March of 1902 at the age of 23 of pneumonia.
 The Rotches donated the Thomas Morgan Rotch, Jr., Memorial Hospital building at Harvard Medical School in his memory.

 Thomas Rotch died in March of 1914 and Helen Rotch died in September of 1914.